ephraimduncan/creating-your-own-javascript-syntax/readme.md

 };
 ```

 There you have it, the `parser` in the flesh.
-You can use the test case above and pass the tokens to the parser and log the results for yourself.
+You can use the test case for the `tokenizer` above and pass the tokens to the parser and log the results for yourself.
 You can get all the code up to this point [here](github.com/dephraiim)